Irreducible components of sets of points in the plane that satisfy distance conditions: Pairs of realizations as a fiber product

 \begin{remark} Alternatively, we could define the set of embeddings $U_V$ as the set of realizations in $\C^{2V}$ that satisfy both \RLS{U}{b}{U}{c}.
 A similar proof as for \RL{U}{a} would show that $U_V \subset \C^{2V}$ is Zariski open. \END \end{remark}

 We call an algebraic variety \df{irreducible} if it is not the union of two Zariski closed sets.
-We call a subset of a variety \df{irreducible} if and only if its Zariski closure is irreducible.
+We remark that a Zariski open set of a variety is again a variety.